UNIT-Electronics-MX/unit_devlab_cn3165_li_ion_battery_charger_module/README.md

 Up to 3A output current from output terminals.
 The module can operate with currents above 3A with proper thermal management.
 Keep the module below 150°C to avoid permanent damage to the device.

+### Current Charge Configurable

+Select charging current using the designated solder bridges.
+The current can be configured to 250 mA, 750 mA, or 1000 mA.

 # License MIT
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.